We love the ketogenic diet, but it isn’t magic.

 This is about the nutrients in your food that are not macro-nutrients.

-You’ll see high nutrient-density in the foods you might already consider to be healthy: salmon, veggies, salads, eggs, and so on.
+You’ll see high nutrient density in the foods you might already consider healthy: salmon, veggies, salads, eggs, and so on.

-These are going to be a big player in an effective ketogenic diet because they balance up the macro-nutrients you want – fats and protein – with the vitamins and minerals your body needs.
+These will be a big player in an effective ketogenic diet because they balance the macro-nutrients you want – fats and protein – with the vitamins and minerals your body needs.

 Food Volume and Satiety